Optimal rate list decoding over bounded alphabets using algebraic-geometric codes

 \begin{theorem}[Explicit subspace designs~\cite{GK-combinatorica}] For every $\eta > 0$, integers $r,\dm$ with $r \le \eta \dm/4$, and prime powers $q$ satisfying $q^{\eta \dm/(2r)} > 2r/\eta$, for any $b \le q^{\eta \dm/(4r)}$, there exists an explicit $(r, r^2/\eta)$-\sd\ of cardinality $b$ and dimension $(1-\eta) \dm$, that can be constructed deterministically in time $\mathrm{poly}(b,q)$ time.
 In the case when $q > \dm$, one can explicitly construct an $(r,2r/\eta)$-\sd\ with the same parameters. \end{theorem}

 We note a couple of senses in which the parameters offered by the explicit construction are weaker than those guaranteed by the probabilistic construction.
 First, the total intersection dimension \eqref{eq:subs-design-cond} is $r^2/\eta$ rather than $O(r/\eta)$ (except when $q$ is large).
 This is because, for small fields, their construction yields only a weak subspace design, incurring a factor $r$ loss when passing to a subspace design.
 Second, the number of subspaces in the design is smaller, roughly $q^{\Omega(\eta \dm/r)}$ instead of $q^{\Omega(\eta \dm)}$.
 Finally, there is a modest restriction the field size $q$, and we need to pick $r,\dm$ suitably to allow for fixed $q$.
 Fortunately, all these restrictions can be accommodated for our application.
-We remark that a recent construction of subspace designs based on cyclotomic function fields~\cite{GXY-icalp17} gives an analog of Theorem~\ref{thm:sd-explicit} over any field $\F_q$ with an $(r,O(r \log_q \dm/\eta))$-\sd\ over an \emph{arbitrary} field $\F_q$; for our application, however, the $r^2/\eta$ bound is more useful as $r \ll \dm$, and we can't afford the dependence on $\dm$ in the bound.
+We remark that a recent construction of subspace designs based on cyclotomic function fields~\cite{GXY-tams} gives an $(r,O(r \log_q \dm/\eta))$-\sd\ over an \emph{arbitrary} field $\F_q$; for our application, however, the $r^2/\eta$ bound is more useful as $r \ll \dm$, and we cannot afford the dependence on $\dm$ in the bound.

-Let us now record a construction of a subspace that has large dimension and yet has low-dimensional intersection with every periodic subspace based on the above \sds.
+Let us now record a construction of a subspace that has large dimension and yet has low-dimensional intersection with every periodic subspace.
+The construction is based on the above \sds.
 This form will be convenient for later use in Section~\ref{subsec:put-together-rs} for pre-coding Reed-Solomon codes with evaluation points in a subfield.